pawandeepthind/devtoolkit/README.md

     * Machine is setup with software using [ansible](https://www.ansible.com/).
     * Machine names,port forwarding and memory can be configured using config.xml

+## Setup devtoolkit

+  If it is desired to setup the Docker-based integrated developer toolkit along with the VM creation,
+    * Use IBM UrbanCode Deploy Selfserv tool to download the IBM OMS Integrated Development Toolkit
+    * Download the devtoolkit_docker.tar to {PWD}/server/roles/files directory.

 ## SSH into machine

   Once machines are up, user can ssh into the machine using